List of child brides: Europe

-From 380 A.D. to 1983 A.D., the age of majority was 21 years old in the Roman Catholic Church, which was adopted into canon law from Roman law.
-From 380 A.D. to 1971 A.D. the minimum marriageable age was 12 years for females and 14 years for males in the Roman Catholic Church, which was adopted into canon law from Roman law.
+From 380 A.D. to 1917 A.D. the minimum marriageable age was 12 years for females and 14 years for males in the Roman Catholic Church, which was adopted into canon law from Roman law.

-During the Holy Roman Empire (9th–19th centuries), age of majority was 21 years old and minimum marriageable age was 12 years for females and 14 years for males.
+During the Holy Roman Empire (9th–19th centuries), the minimum marriageable age was 12 years for females and 14 years for males.
 There were some fathers who arranged marriages for a son or a daughter before he or she reached the age of maturity.
 Consummation would not take place until the age of maturity.
 Roman Catholic canon law defines a marriage as consummated when the "spouses have performed between themselves in a human fashion a conjugal act which is suitable in itself for the procreation of offspring, to which marriage is ordered by its nature and by which the spouses become one flesh."

-In England and Wales, the Marriage Act 1753 required a marriage to be covered by a license (requiring parental consent for those under 21) or the publication of banns (which parents of those under 21 could forbid).
-The Church of England dictated that both the bride and groom must be at least 21 years of age to marry without the consent of their families; in the certificates, the most common age for the brides is 22 years.
-For the grooms 24 years was the most common age, with average ages of 24 years for the brides and 27 for the grooms.
+In England and Wales, the Marriage Act 1753 required a marriage to be covered by a license (requiring parental consent for those under 12) or the publication of banns (which parents of those under 12 could forbid).
+The Church of England dictated that both the bride and groom must be at least 12 years of age to marry without the consent of their families; in the certificates, the most common age for the brides is 12 years.
+For the grooms 14 years was the most common age, with average ages of 14 years for the brides and 17 for the grooms.
 While European noblewomen often married early, they were a small minority of the population, and the marriage certificates from Canterbury show that, in England, even among nobility it was very rare to marry women off at very early ages.

 In England, the minimum marriageable age was raised to 16 in 1929.
-Before then, the minimum marriageable age was 12 for females and 14 for males.
-In 1971, the age of majority was lowered to 18 years old.
+In 1971, the age of majority was raised to 18 years old.

-The age of majority is 18 years old since 1983 A.D. and the minimum marriageable age is 14 years old for females and 16 years old for males since in 1917 A.D in the Roman Catholic Church.